Excel-projects/Excel-Favorites/README.md

 #### Excel Camera(Button)

   - The camera tool allows you to take a snapshot of any selected range of data, table, or graph, and paste it as a linked picture.
 The pasted snapshot can be formatted and resized using picture tools.
 They can be copied and pasted into Word and PowerPoint documents as well.
+The image is automatically refreshed if the data changes.

 <a id="user-content-snip" class="anchor" href="#snip" aria-hidden="true"> </a>
 #### Snipping Tool (Button)